cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 * The only supported change is to update the [Appointment.status] to either `arrived` or `cancelled`.
 * `Appointment.participant` must have at least one participant.
 * `Appointment.participant.status` must be `accepted` for each participant.
-* Any additional fields than the ones mentioned below will be ignored.

 ### Authorization Types